cp-algorithms/cp-algorithms/src/algebra/prime-sieve-linear.md

 The standard way of solving a task is to use [the sieve of Eratosthenes](sieve-of-eratosthenes.md).
 This algorithm is very simple, but it has runtime $O(n \log \log n)$.

-Although there are a lot of known algorithms with sublinear runtime (i.e. $o(n)$), the algorithm described below is interesting by its simplicity: it isn't any more complex than the classic sieve of Eratosthenes.
+Although there are a lot of known algorithms with sublinear runtime (i.e. $O(n)$), the algorithm described below is interesting by its simplicity: it isn't any more complex than the classic sieve of Eratosthenes.

 Besides, the algorithm given here calculates **factorizations of all numbers** in the segment $[2; n]$ as a side effect, and that can be helpful in many practical applications.